 Other Events & Speaking Engagements

-Panel Presentation, “Transfer Pricing Litigation Round-Up,” ABA Taxation Section (2017)
+Panel Discussion, “Transfer Pricing Litigation Round-Up,” ABA Taxation Section (May 2017)

 Articles & Publications